Lindsey-Maag/Group_Project_Health/README.md

 ## Machine Learning Model
 ML modeling goal is to try to find factors that may contribute to site-specific cancer death rate.
+- What are we trying to compare? does age and sex contribute to cancer death rate.
+SUPER CLEAR GOAL & CAN WE CUT THIS DOWN TO MAKE IT MORE DIGESTIBLE?
+- In order to complete this analysis here are the steps we took:

+Step 1)
 - Preliminary data preprocessing:

   - Our primary [cancer dataset](https://github.com/Lindsey-Maag/Group_Project_Health/blob/main/Resources/BYAREA.TXT) is provided by the CDC.The dataset contains state-level annual data covering 1999 to 2019 with   detailed information on site-specific incidence rates and mortality rates that are further split into specific sex and race   group.
 The total raw dataset contains 959,077 records.